 Disposition of Remains

-Options Handling of Remains (Rendering and Cremation) Handling of remains fees will apply to all deceased equine patients, irrespective of necropsy procedures.
+(Rendering and Cremation) Handling of remains fees will apply to all deceased equine patients, irrespective of necropsy procedures.
 Additionally, fees will apply to all non-VMTH deceased animals.
-Any non-equine, VMTH patient that undergoes necropsy procedures will not have a rendering fee or “group” cremation fee administered.
+Any VMTH patient that undergoes necropsy procedures could have a rendering fee or “group” cremation fee administered.

 Holding fees will apply to owners of pets that remain in cold storage with no owner decision on disposition of remains.
-The first weekly holding fee charge is administered on the 10th calendar day after the death of the animal if no arrangements have been made.
 Please notify your clinician once arrangements have been made, indicating who will be picking up your pet to avoid holding fees.

 Group Cremation All VMTH small animal deceased patients may be “group cremated” at our CAHFS facility, irrespective of necropsy procedures, at no charge to the client, if the decision for group cremation is made within 24 hours of the death of the animal.
 Holding fees will apply if you wait to inform your clinician of this decision.